adolfomunoz/svg.cc/docs/svgplot/plot.md

 # SVGPlot::plot

-The `plot` method provides a versatile and fast way of plotting graphs and curves from the `svg_cpp_plot::SVGPlot` class.
+The `plot` method provides a versatile and fast way of plotting graphs and curves from the `svg::plot::SVGPlot` class.
 Generating visualizations is very quick:

 {% highlight cpp %}
 {% include includelines filename='plot.cc' start=8 count=4 %}